Last updated: 26 May 2026

 | Sub-Processor | Purpose | Data Processed | Location |

-| Supabase | Database hosting, authentication, and data storage | Account data, service data, authentication tokens | EU/US |
+| Supabase | Database hosting, authentication, and data storage | Account data, service data, authentication tokens | EU (eu-west-2) |

-| Stripe | Payment processing and subscription management | Billing details, payment card tokens, transaction history | US/EU |
+| Stripe | Payment processing and subscription management | Billing details, payment card tokens, transaction history, customer email | US/EU (Stripe holds UK GDPR adequacy) |

-| Resend | Transactional and marketing email delivery | Email addresses, names, email content | US |
+| Resend | Transactional email delivery (welcome, verification, password reset, MFA, billing notifications, marketing) | Email addresses, names, email content | US (SCCs in place) |

 We will notify you of any changes to our sub-processors by updating this Policy.
 If you object to a new sub-processor, you may terminate your subscription in accordance with our Terms of Service.